Towards Universal Soccer Video Understanding: Method

 Here, [$\cdot , \cdot$] denotes concatenation, and $\mathbf{y}_i \in \mathbb{R}^{(M+1) \times D}$ represents the frame-wise features.
 The embedded features~($\mathbf{z}$) will then serve as input for spatiotemporal attention blocks.

-\textbf{Spatiotemporal Attention Block.} Taking inspiration from TimeSformer~\cite{bertasius2021TimeSformer}, we utilize interleaved temporal and spatial attention to integrate the spatiotemporal information in soccer videos.
+\textbf{Spatiotemporal Attention Block.} Similar to TimeSformer~\cite{bertasius2021TimeSformer}, we utilize interleaved temporal and spatial attention to integrate spatiotemporal information in soccer videos.
 Concretely, each spatiotemporal attention block comprises a temporal self-attention layer and a spatial self-attention layer, {\em i.e.}, $\phi_{t}(\cdot)$ and $\phi_{s}(\cdot)$, respectively.